siemens/pydcc/README.md

 The digital calibration certificate (DCC) is the machine-readable counterpart of the previous calibration certificate.
 The DCC was released by the Physikalisch-Technische Bundesanstalt (PTB) [1].
 The DCC has a hierarchical structure comprising regulated areas whose information must meet specific requirements.
 The DCC exists in Extensible Markup Language (XML).

+## Official Repository

+We are moving our repository to another site.
+We will announce the new site until August 2023.

 ## Aim of this software library

 Python is a programming language widely used in science and cloud computing applications.
 This software library extends Python by capabilities of handling DCC, in particular, loading DCCs from XML-Files, and operating on regulated areas of the DCC.
 Regulated areas in DCC are (1) administrative data and (2) measurement results.